yuqinghong2002-alt/The-Information-Integration-Model-IIM-/README.md

 Academic citation of this repository or its core ideas is required for any derived discussion or work.

-Support
+Support & Intellectual Recognition
-This theory was developed under significant independent effort.
-If this framework provides value to your research or thought, consider supporting its continuation.

-Sponsorship: The author accepts direct support as a recognition of intellectual labor (details available upon request).
+This research was born from the intersection of existential pressure and physical deduction.
+If these insights provide value to your work or understanding of the mind, you are invited to support the author's continued independence.

+Direct Support: To maintain the author’s intellectual sovereignty and survival under extreme research conditions, financial support is welcomed.
+Please contact the author for secure transfer details.

+Consultation & AGI Strategy: For deep-dive discussions on applying IIM to AI architectures or cognitive systems.
 Contact: yuqinghong2002@gmail.com     +86 18033660513

 On CPT: The Companion Framework